ruricolist/cmd/README.md

    Note that it does not matter where the keyword appears, relative to other arguments.

 4. Any other string, number, or pathname is directly added to the list of arguments.
-(It is an error if a pathname begins with `-`!)
+(Note it is an error if a pathname begins with `-`.)

 ## Entry points

 The `cmd` package offers several entry points:

-- `cmd` just wraps `uiop:run-program`.
+- `cmd` runs an external program synchronously.
 - `$cmd` returns the output of the external program as a string, stripping any trailing newline.
 - `cmd?` returns `t` if the external program returned `0`, and `nil` otherwise, with the exit code as a second value.
 (All other entry points signal en error if the program returns non-zero.)
 This is useful for programs that are expected to fail.
-- `cmd&` launches a background process (with `uiop:launch-program`) and returns the process.
+- `cmd&` runs an external program asynchronously (with `uiop:launch-program`) and returns a UIOP process-info object.

 ## Redirection